adkrueger/System-Excel-Writer/README.md

-USAGE
+#**USAGE**

+*Note*: skip steps 1-3 if you've already downloaded python, pip, and the openpyxl library. step 4 can be skipped if there
+    are no updates to the program

-1. First step is to make sure you've downloaded Python 3.x.
+**1.** First step is to make sure you've downloaded Python 3.x.
 There are many versions of Python 3 to download, but this program was written in Python 3.7.3.
-To download the most recent version of Python, go to the following link: https://www.python.org/downloads/
+To download the most recent version of Python, go to the following link:
+        https://www.python.org/downloads/
 After this, run the exe file (found where you downloaded it) and the wizard will walk you through installation.

-2. We are going to need to download pip, which is used to install libraries (allows different functionality for the program).
-To do this, open Terminal (Mac/Linux) or PowerShell (Windows), and type: curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py And hit enter.
+**2.** We are going to need to download pip, which is used to install libraries (allows different functionality for the program).
+To do this, open Terminal (Mac/Linux) or PowerShell (Windows), and type:
+        curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+And hit enter.
 Once this is done, type: